 Other leading NSW councils, including City of Sydney, only factor in assets rated in poor and very poor condition when calculating their ratio whereas City of Newcastle previously also included assets rated as satisfactory.

-Allocating personnel and expenditure to renew infrastructure in satisfactory condition takes away from City of Newcastle’s ability to deliver a works program that meets the community’s needs.
+Allocating personnel and expenditure to renew infrastructure in satisfactory condition takes away from our ability to deliver a works program that meets the community’s needs.

 Infrastructure rated as satisfactory is fit for purpose and therefore does not need replacing.

-By using this best practice model, we are freeing up funds to be used where they deliver the best value for our community, including key renewal projects such as the Newcastle Ocean Baths.
+By using this model, we are freeing up funds to be used where they deliver the best value for our community.